ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-Replace the bracket [ with the `test` call in the condition.
-Then the error becomes obvious:
+If you replace the [ bracket with the `test` call, the error becomes obvious:
 {line-numbers: true, format: Bash}
 ```
 if test"$var" -eq 5